gatsbyjs/gatsby/docs/blog/2019-07-03-customizing-styles-in-gatsby-themes-with-theme-ui/index.md

 With Gatsby themes we want to make the experience of building a site as flexible and extensible as possible.
 Themes allow you to reuse site configurations, sets of plugins, and components across multiple Gatsby sites.
-We've tried to design the API of themes to [_progressively disclose complexity_][progressive disclosure], where smart defaults are wrapped into abstractions, but customization and configuration are always available at your fingertips.
+We've tried to design the API of themes to [_progressively disclose complexity_][progressive disclosure], where smart defaults are wrapped into abstractions, but customization and configuration are always available to you.
 The styles used in our official themes are no exception.

 ## Say hello to our official themes